-National Recruitment Agency (NRA) will conduct a common preliminary examination for various recruitments in the central government.
+National Recruitment Agency (NRA) is an agency set up by the Indian Government that will conduct a common preliminary examination named Common Eligibility Test for various recruitments in the central government.
+The Common Eligibility Test would be held mainly for the recruitment of non-gazetted posts in government and public sector banks.

 Will the NRA conduct a test for all government vacancies?